 Additional funding will be required for the Corporation to acquire and source new loans and expand its alternative asset management and insurance businesses.
 There is no assurance that any such funds will be available or available on favourable terms.
 Failure to obtain additional financing, if required, on a timely basis, could cause the Corporation to reduce or delay its proposed operations.
-The primary source of funds currently available to the Corporation is derived from the issuance of equity and the incurrence of debt.
-There is no assurance that the Corporation will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Corporation.
+The primary source of funds currently available to the Corporation will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Corporation.
 Ability's capital requirements will depend on the rate of its sales growth, reserve levels and the level of risk in the insurance products and the investment assets.
 Additional funding may be required to maintain Ability's statutory capital and surplus.
 Adverse market conditions may affect the availability and cost of additional funding, which will impact Ability's profitability, liquidity, and growth prospects.